 (A directory of official Drake University social media outlets is available here: http://news.drake.edu/social-media-directory/)

 Although this document attempts to capture as much information and address as much content as possible, the nature of social communications is ever-changing.
-We will continue to monitor the social media landscape and make necessary adaptations to the Drake University Social Media Communications Policies & Guidelines.
+We will continue to monitor the social media landscape and make the necessary adaptations to the Drake University Social Media Communications Policies & Guidelines.
 Please check back periodically for changes and/or additions.

 Like any form of communication, there are risks and responsibilities inherent in the use of social media and digital communications.
 Improper use can carry legal consequences and damage reputations.
 Stating and recognizing these risks is not intended to deter use, but to promote and share guidelines that further communications for the entire Drake community.